Veitel Heine Ephraim: Mint activities

 After Graumann's fall in early 1755, Veitel Ephraim and his brother-in-law Moses Fränkel leased the Königsberger mint.
-Their success was so great that under similar conditions they were given the lease of the mint of Cleves, where one of Ephraim's sons took charge on 16 August.
+They were successful, such that under similar conditions they were given the lease of the mint of Cleves, where one of Ephraim's sons took charge on 16 August.
 In October 1755 he leased the mint facility in Aurich.
 At some time Friedrich II. ordered that the old and new Louis d'or had to be changed (stamped) into Friedrich d'or in Aurich.
 The coins could be used by the Prussian East India Company in Asia where they were worth 20% more.
 On 21 November 1756 Ephraim offered the king a premium of 20% for leasing the Leipzig mint facility.
 In Poland, Russia, and Hungary rogue traders traded the debased coins for the true coins circulating there, and sold them back to the mint.

 They used their extensive business and relational foreign relations to acquire the necessary gold and silver in Holland, especially on the Amsterdam market, in England, and in Hamburg by means of Hamburg and Dutch exchange.
-Another way to raise money was to remelt gold subsidies received from England and to double and triple them by mixing them with other metals.
+Another way to raise money was to remelt gold subsidies received from England since the Anglo-Prussian Convention and to double and triple them by mixing them with other metals.

 The revenue from the impact of the coin transactions from 1759 to 1762 exceeded 29 million Thaler and thus, for example, the amount of British subsidies.
 On 28 January 1764, Frederick the Great ordered Itzig and Ephraim that they invest the great assets they had earned in the Prussian economy.
 Ephraim left a fortune when he died; he is buried at the Jüdischer Friedhof (Berlin-Mitte).